ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-For Linux users, it is not uncommon to use a [terminal window]{.italic}
-or [shell]{.italic} to launch programs by typing in textual commands instead of clicking on icons or pictograms.
-In the introducing sections of the book, we said, that one way to launch the Nim compiler is to type a command like [nim c \--gc:arc test1.nim] in a terminal window.
+For Linux users, it is not uncommon to use a [terminal window] or [shell] to launch programs by typing in textual commands instead of clicking on icons or pictograms.
+In the introducing sections of the book, we said, that one way to launch the Nim compiler is to type a command like [nim c --gc:arc test1.nim] in a terminal window.